Toronto Condo Market Report – Update and Forecast

 Where are Toronto’s Best Investment Condos?

-As the graphic above shows, the top location is Toronto Central (where home prices are highest too), Toronto West and Mississauga.
+As the graphic above shows, the top location for investment condos may be Toronto Central (where home prices are highest too), Toronto West and Mississauga.
 The bulk of these listings are in huge mega-sized condo towers and there are more of them being built.
 Toronto Central is also close to the U of T, Ryerson, and other colleges where off campus housing is in hot demand.